jmeggles/04_Code_Quiz/README.md

 - HTML

 ## Versioning
-This is the only version.
+This is the only version but will update in the future.

 ### Notes
-This was quite challenging due to learning additional items needed before submission and not having all the info early on to completely format properly.
+This was quite challenging due to the pace of learning everything needed in a timely manner.
+I will update this in the futre using additional info as I learn more in and out of the bootcamp.

 ## Authors
 Jody Eggleston